peholmst-attic/DART/Design/message-formats/README.md

 * **Response**: The message is a response to a previously received request.
 It should be possible to relate the response to the request in some way, for example by using the `conversation-id`.
 * **Command**: The message orders the system to perform a specific operation.
 Some operations are fire-and-forget and do not require a response, whereas other operations require a response (normally success/failure).
 Operations that require a response must use the `conversation-id`.
 * **Broadcast**: The message is sent to many subscribing listeners without being explicitly requested.
-No responses.
+No responses are sent to a broadcast message, but a broadcast message can trigger receivers to send other messages.

+All messages except broadcasts are sent using queues.
+The broadcasts are sent using publish/subscribe.

 ## General message format